2021: a year of collaboration and promise

 From mass industrialisation to seeding the future, our SME support through the Technology Developer Accelerator Programme (TDAP) continues to go from strength to strength.

-2021 saw TDAP supported businesses raise over £45m of independent investment.
+2021 saw TDAP supported businesses raise over £45 million of independent investment.
 It’s fantastic to see alumni releasing their first products onto the market, including Brill Power launching their ingenious battery management system, and White Motorcycle Concepts realising their initial market entry with a motorbike for first responders.
 We look forward to seeing many more products released in the years to come.

-2021 also saw a record investment for our collaborative R&D competitions, with APC18 totalling £91.7m of joint funding, reflecting the extent to which industry shares our commitment to invest in low carbon capabilities.
+2021 also saw a record investment for our collaborative R&D competitions, with APC18 totalling £91.7 million of joint funding, reflecting the extent to which industry shares our commitment to invest in low carbon capabilities.
 I’m already looking forward to seeing what exciting innovation APC19 brings when it is announced in the new year.

 Yet 2021 also exemplified the very best of how we work.
 Collaboration runs through all APC activity, from our competitions and stakeholder engagement, to the way we work together within the innovation ecosystem.